-In 1996, Joe resigned his president's position in South Carolina and returned to St. Augustine.
+In 1996, Joe resigned from his president’s position in South Carolina and returned to St. Augustine.
 The family relocated to the house next door to the Inn as their full-time residence.
 Joe became a consultant to educational administrators of schools and programs for the deaf, and this more flexible schedule allowed him to finally become active as owner/innkeeper of St. Francis Inn.
 The Inn was closed to guests for four months in order to make major renovations, including new wiring, added private bathrooms, central air conditioning, new flooring, a kitchen, and reconfigured rooms.
-The Inn reopened with 17 rooms and suites, each with private bath.
+The Inn reopened with 17 rooms and suites, each with a private bath.

 Young son Patrick eventually became involved in the business, starting out at age 8 as a dishwasher, working under the wings of Margaret’s sister Terry in food prep at the Inn, and filling various roles during the next few years.
 Patrick’s experience at the Inn influenced his eventual path to a career in the hospitality business.

 Margaret is Joe’s constant sounding board with Inn decisions, and active in the Inn’s decor and menus, now retired from her career as Professor and Deaf Education Coordinator at Flagler College.
 Joe serves as Executive Director of CEASD (Conference of Educational Administrators of Schools & Programs for the Deaf) and travels extensively; the couple still enjoys being bed and breakfast guests in their travels.